 Having said all that, it's worth remembering that even a very small telescope can easily show stars down to eighth or ninth magnitude.
 So Neptune is not faint by telescopic standards.
 In fact, it's bright enough to stimulate color vision through any telescope with 4 inches (100 mm) of aperture.
 Look for a hue quite similar to Uranus's, though somewhat bluer.

-Neptune's disk is plainly visible at 200× through a 6-inch telescope on a night of steady seeing.
+Neptune's disk is visible at 200× through a 6-inch telescope on a night of steady seeing.
 But it may be quite hard to see the disk if conditions are bad or your telescope is improperly collimated.
 Tony's 70-mm refractor is a little too small to resolve Neptune properly, but when he examines the planet carefully at 120× it looks clearly different from a star of similar brightness.
 Neptune's light is distinctly steadier, and it appears more solid.
 Not exactly a disk, but a fat pinpoint.
-It's a little more apparent in Associate Editor JR Johnson-Roehr's 90-mm refractor, but don't take our word for it; see for yourself what Neptune looks like!

-Neptune reaches opposition to the Sun on September 10th (07 UT), and Uranus on October 28th (08 UT).
+Neptune reaches opposition to the Sun on September 14th, and Uranus on November 5th.
 These are the dates when the planets rise around sunset, set around sunrise, and reach their highest in the sky in the middle of the night.